Skip to content

 • services, defenses, acquisition_requirements JSONBs ← class-appropriate defaults from services/gameserver/src/core/station_defaults.py (target).

 • fuel, luxury_goods, gourmet_food, exotic_technology, colonists ← seeded from services/gameserver/src/core/commodity_catalog.py (target) using the class-specific defaults already documented in Station.commodities.
-The bang generator does not produce stocks for these; they default to the catalog's class-appropriate quantity/capacity/base_price values.
+The bang generator does not produce stocks for these five today; they default to the catalog's class-appropriate quantity/capacity/base_price values.
+(Per ADR-0062 E-D2 the design target is for bang to cover the full set; until that contract bump lands, these five are translator-synthesized.)

 After the JSONB is written, the pipeline calls Station.update_commodity_trading_flags() and Station.update_commodity_stock_levels() to apply the buys/sells and stock pattern from get_trading_pattern() for the assigned StationClass.